colorful-liyu/3DQD/README.md

 First you need to download the `ShapeNetCore.v1` following the instruction of `https://www.shapenet.org/account/`.

 To extract SDF values, we followed the [preprocessing steps from DISN](https://github.com/laughtervv/DISN).

+The preprocessed data can ge download from [One Drive](https://1drv.ms/u/s!ApvxZzWKg6qdhAa16a5AqsPjQen4?e=0pr3fs)

 2. [ShapeGlot](https://github.com/optas/shapeglot)